 - Warren E. Burger American Inn of Court, Town & Country Club, St. Paul.
 Along with attorney Joe Friedberg presented “Coleman-Franken Revisited” and discussed the historic 2008 senate race recount and subsequent election contest, 11/20/2013.

-- Hennepin County Bar Association (Environmental Law, Civil Litigation, and Mediation and Arbitration Sections), Environmental Law Section Co-Chair (1999-2010)
+- Hennepin County Bar Association (Environmental, Natural Resources and Energy Law Section) (Co-Chair, Environmental Law Section (1999-2010))

 - Wisconsin State Bar Association

 - Federal Bar Association (Environment, Energy and Natural Resources Section)

 - Rated AV Preeminent by Martindale-Hubbell.

 - Minnesota Super Lawyer for environmental law (1994-2010 by the Minnesota Journal of Law and Politics and 2011-2018 by Super Lawyers®).

 - Recognized as one of the Top 100 Minnesota Super Lawyers in 2010 and from 2013-2018.

 - Attorney of the Year by Minnesota Lawyer in 2011